Skip to main content

 • Service: initiated by the user in the regular flow of planning appointments on the planning board.

-• Timer job: Automatic retries for appointments in a failed status.
+• Timer job: automatic retries for appointments in a failed status.